Kubota Garden Improvements

 The Kubota Garden Perimeter Wall

 A community-initiated project, the Seattle Park District Major Projects Challenge Fund provided matched funding for design/construction of an expansion to the existing ornamental wall.
 The project was completed in fall of 2019.
-The ornamental wall continues the wall built (primarily by volunteers) over the course of the past 15 years.
+The ornamental wall continues the wall built (primarily by volunteers) over the past 15 years.
 The wall is the same height and has the same beautiful roof and stucco finish as the wall of the entry gate.
 The additional wall helps secure and protect this Kubota Garden while enhancing the experience of the more than 65,000 people who visit this urban sanctuary each year.

 Master Plan Update

-The Kubota Garden Master Plan Update was completed at the end of 2019 and is a wonderful reflection on the history of the Kubota family, the historic and newer garden spaces and looks ahead as visitorship increases year by year.
+The Kubota Garden Master Plan Update was completed at the end of 2019 and is a wonderful reflection on the history of the Kubota family, the historic and newer garden spaces and looks ahead as visitorship increases each year.
 How to identify and preserve the design intent behind these historic gardens is thoughtfully considered, and a first glimpse of the Visitor Center or Restrooms is included as we need to plan for increased visitors, climate impacts and respecting the history of the garden.

 Community Participation